nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 CakeCollate promises to be an efficient desktop application that allows you to easily consolidate and manage your orders.
 Our main features include:<br>
 1. Order management
 2. Order Item management
-3. Reminders for orders that have delivery dates approaching the current date
+3. Reminders for undelivered orders that have delivery dates approaching the current date
 4. Checking the delivery status of your orders

 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a small-time cake seller that can type fast, CakeCollate can get your order management tasks done faster than traditional GUI apps.